 Deficiency Balances After Repossession

 Although laws differ among states, generally, the lender must send you a notice that the property will be sold and must give the date, time, and location of the sale.
-The notice must also tell you whether you're liable for any deficiency and must provide a phone number where you can find out how much you still owe.
-You're entitled to attend the sale and bid.
+The notice must also tell you whether you're liable for any deficiency and provide a phone number to find out how much you still owe.
+You can attend the sale and bid.

 The Sale Must Be Commercially Reasonable

-The law requires that the lender conduct every aspect of the disposition of the vehicle in a "commercially reasonable" manner, but that may be interpreted differently in different courts.
+The law requires that the lender conduct every aspect of the disposition of the vehicle in a "commercially reasonable" manner, but courts may interpret that phrase differently.
 In fact, repossession sales are often attended only by used car dealers, who have a motive to keep the bids very low.
-This is one reason why most property sold at repossession sales brings in far less than the lender is owed.
+So, most property sold at repossession sales brings in far less than the lender is owed.

 After the item is sold, the sale price is subtracted from what you owe the lender.
 Then, the cost of repossessing, storing, and selling the property is added to the difference.
 Very often, you're liable for that balance: the deficiency balance.